Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Dashboards are only as good as the data feeding them.
 If source data is incomplete, duplicated, or inconsistent, the visualizations will mislead rather than inform.

-The fix: Invest in data quality upstream.
+The fix: Invest in data cleaning and quality upstream.
 Automated validation, clear data ownership, and regular audits catch problems before they reach the dashboard.

 Choosing the right tool